swharden/md2html-php/README.md

 ```

 ### What makes md2html so simple?
 Code for this project is greatly simplified by making a few assumptions about the format of your markdown document, taking a few shortcuts, and intentionally not supporting obscure Markdown edge cases.
 This project favors simplicity and and easy hackability over strict adherence to the full Markdown standard.
-A side effect of this simplicity is improved speed, with md2html outperforming parsedown by over five fold in simple anecdotal tests.

 ### Resources
 * [Parsedown](https://github.com/erusev/parsedown) is a similar project that more fully supports the Markdown standard, with a much more complex and intimidating code base.